danbochman/SORT/README.md

 # SORT

-This repository is meant to perform as a modular and flexible SORT (Simple Online Real-Time Tracking) implementation.
+This repository is meant to perform as a modular and flexible SORT (Simple Online Real-Time Tracking) algorithm

 Very useful reference works which helped in the creation of this repository